elipousson/old_website/_posts/2017-02-17-switching-g-suite-markdown.md

 Find more options in this [Wikipedia article on web-based slideshows](https://en.wikipedia.org/wiki/Web-based_slideshow).

 There are even [a few Atom packages](https://atom.io/packages/search?utf8=%E2%9C%93&q=keyword:presentation) designed for working with these frameworks.
 However, these options can be difficult for people who are not developers to use.

-Other tools include more features but may require a paid subscription.
-These include:
+Some tools make it easier to create web-based slideshows using Markdown but may require a paid subscription.
+These tools include:

 - [Slides](https://slides.com/) (based on reveal.js)
 - [Swipe](https://www.swipe.to/markdown/)